WRAPTORHelp & Docs

 5. If prompted, review and send the invoice email from Wraptor.

-3. Take a card payment online (customer self-serve)
+3. Take an online payment (customer self-serve)

 1. Send the customer their pay link (task 2).

-3. They complete the Stripe checkout.
+3. They complete the Stripe checkout — by card or bank account (ACH).

 4. Record a manual (offline) payment